Patanjalijoshi/-Arduino---LED-blink/README.md

 # Arduino---LED-blink
-This a basic experiment in which an led is connected to an arduino and is made to blink
+This a basic experiment in which an led is connected to an Arduino and is made to blink

 ### Components used:
 * Arduino Mega 2560 (The code will be compatable with the Arduino uno as well)